ctrachte/Datepicker.js/readme.md

 ```
 npm i --save moment-datepicker-js
 ```
-2. open `Datepicker.html` in your browser of choice to view and test behavior
+2. open `./node_modules/moment-datepicker-js/Datepicker.html` in your browser of choice to view and test behavior
-3. delete Datepicker.html after testing, you will not need this file.
+3. You may delete Datepicker.html after testing, you will not need this file.
-4. Scope the Datepicker.js, DatepickerSmall.css and moment.js files in the appropriate places in your project
+4. Import the Datepicker, and move/scope the DatepickerSmall.css and moment.js files in the appropriate places in your project .
-5. Adjust the options as necessary for your needs, be sure to supply the Datepicker options with the appropriate container HTML element node.
+5. Adjust the options as necessary for your needs, be sure to supply the Datepicker options with the appropriate container HTML element node. *See usage section below*

 <!-- USAGE EXAMPLES -->
 ## Usage